Mengkee/Resume/README.md

-# This is a flask app aimming to design a resume website.
+# This is a resume website created using flask app.
-User can choose the language, color and font of the website.
+User can choose the language, the color and the font of the it.

 There is more to offer...